LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 integration tolerances for sensitivities.
 Note that this call must be made after the call to :c:func:`IDASensInit`.

-.. c:function:: int IDASensSStolerances(void * ida_mem, realtype reltolS, realtype* abstolS)
+.. c:function:: int IDASensSStolerances(void * ida_mem, sunrealtype reltolS, sunrealtype* abstolS)

    The function :c:func:`IDASensSStolerances` specifies scalar relative and absolute tolerances.